Skip to content

 Is West Virginia Wesleyan College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of West Virginia Wesleyan College earn a median of $51,593, roughly in line with national averages for graduates.
+Ten years out, alumni of West Virginia Wesleyan College earn a median of $51,593, roughly in line with the national average for college graduates.

 $42,672